Do you need help?

 What should I do if my pet is stung by a bee or wasp?

 Make sure that they can’t accidentally hurt you if you touch an area that is painful or uncomfortable.
 This is usually best done on the floor on a non-slip surface with an assistant to help you where possible.

 Remove the stinger by scraping a credit card over the affected area (wasps and hornets don’t leave stingers behind).
 Don’t use tweezers or your nails as you could end up squeezing more venom into your dog.

-Soothe the area around the bite by bathing it in water.
+Soothe the area around the bite by bathing it in cool water.

 Use bicarbonate of soda to neutralise bee stings (which are acidic) and vinegar on wasp stings (which are alkaline).

-Apply an ice pack (or a bag of frozen vegetables or cold damp towel) to the affected area for around 10 minutes.
+Apply an ice pack wrapped in a clean tea towel (or a bag of frozen vegetables or cold damp towel) to the affected area for around 10 minutes.